Design of the future Town Hall

 What interventions are we carrying out?

-- The stairs on the outside of the Corps de Garde will be removed.
+• The stairs on the outside of the Corps de Garde disappear.

-- We will make the Antechamber’s floor level with that of the Grote Markt.
+• We are aligning the floor level of the new entrance with that of the Grote Markt.

-- There will be an additional building in the form of an octagon built on top of the current police station.
+• We are placing an additional volume in the shape of an octagon on top of the current police station.

-- It will house a new staircase and lift.
-You will pass through the Antechamber to the historic Town Hall.
+• Inside, a new staircase and elevator will be installed.
+From the new entrance, you can walk through to the historic Town Hall.

 Why an octagon?